clemensv/avrotize/README.md

 # Avrotize

+> This tool is under very active development.
+Don't use it.

 Avrotize is a command-line tool that allows you to convert between different schema formats.
 It is designed to be easy to use and flexible, supporting a variety of use cases.